mlim15/sld-snp/README.md

 Instead of the vanilla system, with this mod any books you buy or pick up are automatically added to a list of spells your character is studying.
 Each time they sleep (with a configurable time limit), they will attempt to learn a spell from this list.
 Their chances to learn the spell successfully depend on their overall magical skill, their skill in the spell's specific school, the amount of spells of that school they have cast since last learning a spell, whether they have slept in a location that is "suited" for studying magic (like a temple, the College, or a player-set location), and more.

 Optionally (and by default), the mod also deconstructs all books you recieve into notes on the spell's school of magic.
-The ideas is that these notes are used by mages in their research on similar spells.
+The idea is that these notes are used by mages in their research on similar spells.
 Keeping lots of Destruction notes on your character will help you learn new Destruction spells more effectively, for example.
 It also would make sense that if all mages use these notes, they are tradeable and in demand, and this preserves the value of spell tomes - the amount of notes generated is related to the value of the tome deconstructed, meaning you can still sell the notes for the same amount of gold if you wish.
 Alternatively, you can grow your collection and make learning new spells easier.

 The mod also provides a simple spell discovery system - shouldn't mages be able to come up with new ideas for spells by themselves, without learning from a book?
 If it is enabled, your character can come up with ideas for spells themselves when they sleep.
 The chance for this to happen is configurable.
 By default, if this happens, the spell will be of the school they have cast most often since their last rest.
 Spells "discovered" this way are pulled from level-appropriate lists (the same ones the game uses to generate loot).
 They are added to the list of spells your character will try to learn when sleeping, without the need to buy or find its spellbook.